esInspector/esInspector/README.md

 # Inspector
-## Learning Self-Taught programmer from courses and deep investigations.
+## Learning to be a Self-Taught programmer from courses and deep investigations.
 From Mexico to the world